Medically reviewed by Drugs.com. Last updated on Sep 14, 2020.

 There are no contraindications listed in the manufacturer's labeling.

-Note: Baricitinib should not be used in combination with biologic DMARDs or with strong immunosuppressants such as azathioprine or cyclosporine.
+Note: Baricitinib should not be used in combination with biologic disease-modifying antirheumatic drugs (DMARDs) or with strong immunosuppressants such as azathioprine or cyclosporine.
 Do not initiate therapy in patients with an absolute lymphocyte count <500 cells/mm3, absolute neutrophil count <1,000 cells/mm3, or hemoglobin <8 g/dL.

 Refer to adult dosing.